Smiley: Language and communication

 The earliest known smiling face to be included in a written document was drawn by a Slovak notary to indicate his satisfaction with the state of his town's municipal financial records in 1635.
 The gold smiling face was drawn on the bottom of the legal document, appearing next to lawyer Jan Ladislaides' signature.
 The Danish poet and author Johannes V. Jensen was famous for experimenting with the form of his writing, amongst other things.
 In a letter sent to publisher Ernst Bojesen in December 1900, he includes both a happy and a sad face.
 It was in the 1900s that the design evolved from a basic eye and mouth design into a more recognizable design.

 A disputed early use of a smiling ASCII emoticon in a printed text may have been in Robert Herrick's poem To Fortune (1648), which contains the line "Upon my ruins (smiling yet :)".
 Journalist Levi Stahl has suggested that this may have been an intentional "orthographic joke".
 However, this occurrence is likely merely the colon placed inside parentheses rather than outside of them, as is standard typographic practice today: "(smiling yet):".
 There are citations of similar punctuation in a non-humorous context, even within Herrick's own work.
 It is likely that the parenthesis was added later by modern editors.

 On the Internet, emojis have become a visual means of conveyance that uses images.
 The first known mention on the Internet was on 19 September 1982, when Scott Fahlman from Carnegie Mellon University wrote:

-Yellow graphical smileys have been used for many different purposes, including use in early 1980s video games.
-Yahoo!
-Messenger (from 1998) used smiley symbols in the user list next to each user, and also as an icon for the application.
-In November 2001, and later, smiley emojis inside the actual chat text was adopted by several chat systems, including Yahoo Messenger.